Skip to main content

 Many concerns may impact the health and well-being of an LGBTQ+ individual.
 This is especially true for adolescents, who are in the process of navigating developmental milestones along with sexual orientation and gender identity.

 Young adults who “come out” may be faced with bullying from their peers or family rejection.
-LGBTQ+ youth have a high rate of substance abuse, STIs, and homelessness (Hao et al., 2021).
-They are more prone to have an increased risk of depression, suicidal ideation, and substance use, including tobacco, alcohol, cannabis, cocaine, ecstasy, and heroin (The Trevor Project, 2020, 2021).
+LGBTQ+ youth have high rates of substance abuse, STIs, and homelessness.
+They have an increased risk of depression, suicidal ideation, and substance use, including tobacco, alcohol, cannabis, cocaine, ecstasy, and heroin (The Trevor Project, 2024).

 Research has shown that LGBTQ+ adolescents and young adults with family acceptance have greater self-esteem, more social support, and better health outcomes.
 This acceptance also reduces the risk of substance abuse, depression, and suicide (Delphin-Rittmon, 2022).